aliaksandr-s/prototyping-with-clojure/tutorial/chapter-04/04-Data modeling.md

 # Data modeling

 In this chapter we'll be working with the core part of our application: the database.
-We need to create a schema for our database, populate it with countires data and add some queries.
+We need to create a schema for our database, populate it with countries data and add some queries.

-Code for the beggining of this chapter can be found in  `app/chapter-04/start` folder.
+Code for the beginning of this chapter can be found in  `app/chapter-04/start` folder.

 ## Preparation

 Before we can start working on a schema there are some preparations to make.
-To conviniently experiment with schema modeling we need a function to reset a database and we want the ability to run it without restarting the whole application.
+To conveniently experiment with schema modeling we need a function to reset a database and we want the ability to run it without restarting the whole application.

 But first let's have a look at another way of starting the application.
 In the previous chapter we used `$ lein run` command which executed `start-app` function from `visitera.core` namespace and run REPL for us.
 Then we just connected to a running REPL.

 Now let's first try to run a REPL using `$ lein repl` command.
 Then run `(start)`.
 Now we should have a running app and REPL where we can enter other commands.
 Let's try to execute `(stop)` command.
 Now our app is stopped but we still have our REPL.

-That's pretty cool and gives us more flexiblity.
+That's pretty cool and gives us more flexibility.
 But where do these `(start)` and `(stop)` commands come from?
 That's a good question.
 All these commands belong to `user` namespace which is located in `/env/dev/clj/user.clj` file.
 Here its content:

 ```clojure
 (ns user